East of Chicago Pizza®

 Is East of Chicago Pizza a good franchise to own?

 Whether East of Chicago Pizza is a good franchise depends on your goals, experience, and local market.
 Key factors from the 2025 FDD: East of Chicago Pizza operates 66 locations, received a legal risk score of 79/100, a training and support score of 51/100.
-Financial performance data is disclosed in Item 19.
-Prospective franchisees should review the full Franchise Disclosure Document and consult with a franchise attorney before making any investment decision.
+The 2025 FDD appears to include Item 19 financial performance information, but ZeeReport is not showing a number for this report.
+Prospective franchisees should review the full Franchise Disclosure Document and conduct their own due diligence before making any investment decision.

 How long does it take to break even with an East of Chicago Pizza franchise?